They’re hungry for more!

 Owners of the beloved Remsen Street health-food store Perelandra temporarily shuttered its kitchen and juice bar to make way for a massive cooking space that will serve a bevy of new freshly prepared foods when it reopens this spring.

 “This is the most significant expansion we’ve done in nearly 20 years,” said co-owner Allison Buckingham.
 “We’re close to tripling the size of the kitchen.”

 The staple Brooklyn Heights grocer between Court and Clinton streets — which opened on nearby Montague Street in 1976 before moving to its current location — is recognized for its aisles filled with good-for-you fare, including organic fruits and vegetables and rice and grains by the pound, and for its entirely plant-based kitchen, where workers made to-go sandwiches and baked goods along with fresh juices and coffee before it closed in mid-January for the makeover.

-And when the super-sized, Kosher-certified space opens in April, it will boast a bulked-up menu of breakfast, lunch, and dinner options as well as expanded hours that include weekends, when the old kitchen was closed, Buckingham said.
+And when the super-sized, Kosher-certified space opens in April, it will boast a bulked-up menu of breakfast, lunch, and dinner options as well as expanded hours that include weekends, when the old kitchen was closed,

 Hungry shoppers can browse a new hot bar that will feature foods including breakfast burritos, enchiladas, and roasted vegetables, or grab specialty sandwiches made to order with several bread options, all but one of which are gluten-free, she said.